opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

     This option requires a reliable internet connection in the field, but allows all users to view edits immediately and utilize PostGIS setup features (such as triggers and generated fields).

 !!!
 Note
-    When using offline editing, QField works on a local copy of the database in a GeoPackage, which QFieldCloud syncs to the original database upon synchronization.
+    When using **Offline Editing**, QField works on a local copy of the database in a GeoPackage, which QFieldCloud syncronizes to the original database upon synchronization.
     We recommend using offline editing to avoid data loss during connection drops.
     Changes become visible to other users only after synchronization occurs across devices.
     Advanced PostGIS operations (such as triggers) are unavailable on local GeoPackage copies in QField.